Connecticut

 - National securities associations registered under the Securities Exchange Act of 1934

-Importantly, the 2025 amendments (Public Act 25-113) replaced the blanket entity-level GLBA (Gramm-Leach-Bliley Act) exemption with a more targeted data-level exemption.
-Financial institutions like insurers, banks, and credit unions receive specific exemptions rather than a blanket exemption.
-A new exemption for political organizations was also added.
+The 2025 amendments (Public Act 25-113) replaced the blanket entity-level GLBA exemption with targeted data-level and entity-specific exemptions.
+Financial institutions such as insurers, banks, and credit unions receive specific exemptions rather than a blanket exemption.

 Exempt Data Types